kivy/kivy/kivy/tools/packaging/win32/README.txt

 Run a Kivy application without going to the command line
 ========================================================

-Three options :
+You have three options :

-1. You can drag your python script on top the kivy.bat file and it will launch
+1. You can drag your python script on top the kivy.bat file and it will launch.

-2. If you right click on your python script (.py ending or whatever you named it), you can select properties and select an application to open this type of file with.
+2. If you right click on your python script (".py" ending or whatever you named it), you can select properties and select an application to open this type of file with.
 Navigate to the folder that includes this README and select the kivy.bat file.
-Now all you have to do is double click (check do this always for this file type to make this the default)
+Now all you have to do is double click.
+Check "Always do this for this file type" to make this the default.

 3. Install the Python Launcher for Windows.
 (Comes with Python 3.3 -- See Python PEP-397)
 * in each of your main.py files, add a first line of: